wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Paladin.md

 UNIQUE:
 Lay On Hands (3 Inscription): Cannot be imbued normally.
 Each time you block or heal 3 turns in a row, imbue 1 to this.
 Heal, scaling with imbued power
-Divine Smite (4 Inscription): Cannot be used unless fully imbued.
+Divine Smite (4 Inscription): Cannot be used unless fully channeled.
 Deal damage scaling with imbued power and cast a spell that unleashes all imbued elements
 Oathsworn (P): Declare an ACT type.
 Upgrade an ACT slot with "each turn you use the declared ACT type here, imbue 1"

 DISCIPLINE:
 Entrench: Block.
 Next turn, block

-Shield Wall: If this is your only action this turn, big block Shield of Faith (2 Inscription): Gain non-decaying block.
-For each turn channeled in this slot, heal Pray (3 Inscription): Restore STA, scaling with imbued power
+Shield of Faith (2 Inscription): Gain non-decaying block.
+For each turn channeled in this slot, heal Pray (3 Inscription): Heal.
+Each turn channeled in the same slot, restore STA

 VISION:
 Order (EL): Truth made manifest through stable, enduring forms.
 Binding, geas, oaths, vows, contracts